 NorthPoint Pets Comments: This is a fair response, but not great.
 This is because it does not indicate that their facility is indeed human-grade, shows they do NOT have a 3rd party safety program, or directly answer that they hold their products until testing to ensure that pathogens are not being released into the marketplace.
 Simply cooking products does not negate any risk of pathogen contamination as evidenced through pathogen contamination of cooked diets like kibble.

 Overall, you can see that the responses by this company SEEM good, however, once we break down the terminology and provide some industry insight it is easy to see that this company is less than transparent.
-The problem is unfortunately not isolated to this pet food company, and in fact, is a pervasive issue in the pet food industry.
+The problem is unfortunately not isolated to this pet food company.
+In fact, it is a pervasive issue in the pet food industry.
 Pet food companies have become increasingly savvy marketing companies providing carefully crafted answers and terminology that make pet parents and retailers feel good about food when in fact they are no different than some of the others that have caused issues in the past.

 This example should serve as a good example of why it is so important to ask your pet food company really important questions and KNOW what the right answers are and what a deceiving set of answers looks like.
 Unfortunately, it does take a little bit of work, and the above answers can even fool even the best veterinarians.
 Nutrition and pet food really is a complicated industry – but we’re here to help you navigate it!
 If you have any questions please do not hesitate to stop in and engage our talented and passionate team.